Igetsisss/pianify/README.md

-# Spotify Web Player Clone
+# Pianify

-A front-end clone project of the Spotify Web Player.
-The project was created using React.
-This is my first big React.js project.
+A front-end clone project of the Spotify Web Player by Oğuzhan ULUKAYA.
+Used as a Website and PWA to control Homemade Self Playing Piano

 ## Preview Link
 - [Pianify](https://piano-website-chi.vercel.app/)